sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 * SAN switches
 * Storage systems (disk arrays, filers, tape libraries)

-The detailed list of supported systems (manufacturer and product family and the required instrumentation stack) is listed in [Sentry's Hardware Connectors Library](../platform-requirements.html).
+The detailed list of systems supported by the enterprise edition (manufacturer and product family and the required instrumentation stack) is listed in [Sentry's Hardware Connectors Library](../platform-requirements.html).

+The detailed list of systems supported by the basic edition (manufacturer and product family and the required instrumentation stack) is listed in [Sentry Basic Connectors](../basic-platform-requirements.html).

-The quantity and quality of the information that **${solutionName}** will gather depends on the instrumentation stack available on the targeted host.
+The quantity and quality of the information that **${solutionName}** will gather depends on the instrumentation stack available on the targeted resource (host).

 ![Output example for an Hitachi system](../images/metricshub-hitachi.png)